-Avira Password Manager Review 2023: How Good Is It?
+Avira Password Manager Review: How Good Is It?

 What Is Avira Password Manager?

-Avira Password Manager ⇱ is a password manager offered by the well-known German antivirus software developer, which allows you to generate, store, and manage your logins.
-The software includes a web dashboard, browser extension, and mobile apps for Android and iOS.
+Avira Password Manager* is a password manager offered by a well-known German antivirus software developer.
+With it, you can generate, store, and manage your logins.
+The software includes a web dashboard, browser extension, and mobile Android and iOS apps.

-All components can be used completely free of charge and synchronized with one another.
-Our review reveals what limitations Avira has, what the Pro version offers, and how Avira Password Manager stacks up against its competitors.
+All components can be used and synchronized with one another for free.
+Our review reveals what limitations Avira has, what its Pro version offers, and how Avira Password Manager stacks up against its competitors.

 Avira Password Manager Review